risk-first/website/introduction/A-Simple-Scenario.md

 ## Goal In Mind

 Now, in this endeavour, we want to be successful.
-That is to say, we have a [Goal In Mind](Glossary#Goal-In-Mind):  we want our friends to go home satisfied after a decent meal, and not to feel hungry.
+That is to say, we have a **[Goal In Mind](Glossary#Goal-In-Mind)**:  we want our friends to go home satisfied after a decent meal, and not to feel hungry.
 As a bonus, we might also want to spend time talking with them before and during the meal.
 So, now to achieve our [Goal In Mind](Glossary#Goal-In-Mind) we *probably* have to do some tasks.

 Since our goal only exists _in our head_, we can say it is part of our **[Internal Model](Glossary#Internal-model)** of the world.
 That is, the model we have of reality.
 This model extends to _predicting what will happen_.